foglcz/ldap-authenticator/README.md

 				mail => "decisions" (12)
 	```

 7. Check whether the user is in any of the groups that are either allowed or refused to login.
-Throw exception otherwise.
+Throw exception when
+	user is not allowed to login.
 8. Call identity provider and give back the identity returned.
 For definition, see Callbacks section.

 Most of these are built-in, enabled and disabled by altering the configuration (see below.)